 This is where you begin to specialise, the modules listed are subject to change to reflect current issues in architecture and urban design, as well as faculty research and specialisms.
 This introduces the principles of research and you can also explore your specialist modules in more depth in the Design Research module.
 There are also modules in Advanced Cultural Studies and Professional Practice.

 You will study:

 - Design Studio B (60 credits) - This is where you produce your final year design thesis, and focus on your choice of Sustainable Architecture, Conservation or Urbanism.

-- Advanced Cultural Studies: Narratives of Architectural Theory (15 credits) - In this module, you look critically at the theories behind architectural phenomena, including philosophical approaches to the social, economic, political, technological and aesthetic cultures architecture emerges from.
+- Advanced Cultural Studies: Narratives of Architectural Theory (15 credits) - You look critically at the theories behind architectural phenomena, including philosophical approaches to the social, economic, political, technological and aesthetic cultures architecture emerges from.

 - Design Research (30 credits) - Generate your own design research project, experiment and work directly with materials, drawings or film.